Tech Sales Job Descriptions Explained

 While it doesn’t say so specifically, from the second sentence, it’s pretty clear that this is a job description for an Outbound Sales development role.
 Here’s how you can tell.
 First and foremost, Apptimize gloats about and admires the manual outbound sales process the CEO went through in its early days.
 Secondly, the description specifies that this role is for someone who wants to be on the ‘front line.’

-Note: If you read this article and retain anything, remember that in sales, being on the ‘front line’ is code for an extensive amount of cold calling, cold emailing — manual sales work.
+Note: If you read this article and retain anything, remember that in sales, being on the ‘front line’ is code for an extensive amount of cold calling, cold emailing — and manual sales work.
 From this job description, it seems likely that Apptimize’s SDR role is almost purely outbound.

 Example 3: Airtable